TrellixVulnTeam/swahilipython_SCMU/Doc/library/array.rst

    Convert the array to a unicode string.
 The array must be a type ``'u'`` array;
    otherwise a :exc:`ValueError` is raised.
-Use ``array.tobytes().decode(enc)`` to obtain a unicode string from an array of some other type.
+Use ``array.tobytes().decode(enc)`` to obtain a unicode string kutoka an array of some other type.

 When an array object is printed or converted to a string, it is represented as